 4. Heavy Snowfall – Facts About Yamunotri

-Like other “Chota Char Dham of Uttarakhand,” Yamunotri remains close for 6 months in the winter season and opens for 6 months only in the Summer season.
+Like other “Chota Char Dham of Uttarakhand,” Yamunotri remains closed for 6 months in the winter season and opens for 6 months only in the Summer season.

 The reason for closing in the winter season is heavy snowfall in the Himalayan region which makes weather conditions extremely cold and also the whole area is covered by a thick layer of snow.